oneloveipfs/ipfsVideoUploader/docs/ConfigDocs.md

 #### Client configuration
 * `gateway`: IPFS gateway domain to use as default gateway overwrite on DTube embed player.
-* `steemconnectEnabled`: Set to true to enable SteemConnect authentication.
+* `hivesignerEnabled`: Set to true to enable HiveSigner authentication.
-* `steemconnectLoginURL`: SteemConnect URL to open in web browser for authentication.
+* `HiveSignerApp`: Specify the app name of your HiveSigner application.
+* `callbackURL`: Specify the uploader page URL (https://yourdomain.com/upload) where the URL must be listed in HiveSigner application settings.
 * `tusdEndpoint`: tusd HTTP endpoint for resumable file uploads.

 #### tusd settings